nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Show a Student Contact - `show`

 Shows detailed information of a Student Contact.
-This can be done using the name of the contact, github username, telegram id or the index.
+This can be done using the name of the contact, GitHub username, telegram id or the index.
 It shows the student with the corresponding detail containing the keyword.

 <div markdown="span" class="alert alert-primary">